getify/monio/README.md

 // Just(42)
 ```

-Using a `Maybe` monad, which can either representative a `Just` or a `Nothing` depending on if the value is "empty" -- by default, JS primitives `null` and `undefined` are defined as "empty", but this can be configured.
+Using a `Maybe` monad, which can either represent a `Just` or a `Nothing` depending on if the value is "empty" -- by default, JS primitives `null` and `undefined` are defined as "empty", but this can be configured.

 For example: